AXFR+DDNS

 FYI: MD5 Support

-By default the used DNS Go package by miekg has deprecated supporting the (insecure) MD5 algorithm https://github.com/miekg/dns/commit/93945c284489394b77653323d11d5de83a2a6fb5.
+By default the used DNS Go package by miekg has deprecated support for the (insecure) MD5 algorithm https://github.com/miekg/dns/commit/93945c284489394b77653323d11d5de83a2a6fb5.
 Some providers like the Leibniz Supercomputing Centre (LRZ) located in Munich still use this algorithm to authenticate internal dynamic DNS updates.
-To compensate the lack of MD5 a custom MD5 TSIG Provider was added into DNSControl.
+To compensate for the lack of MD5, a custom MD5 TSIG Provider was added into DNSControl.

 Last updated